You can purchase a ready-to-eat torchon from D’Artagnan.

 Don’t use them all at once to find your ideal chopped liver recipe.
 Test small batches to see what you prefer.

 After you cook one or two pounds of livers, divide the batch and add the additional flavors you want to try.

 Some of the following are Italian touches; others were incorporated to Jewish-style chopped liver we’ve had along the way.
 If add adding wine or spirits, add them the last few minutes of cooking the livers.

 Plan ahead: Save the uncooked chicken fat and skin you trim from chicken instead of throwing them away.
 Freeze them, and when you have enough, defrost and you’re ready to render.

-The by-product of rendering the skin for fat are cracklings: crispy pieces of chicken skin.
-In Yiddish they’re called gribenes (GRIHh-beh-ness) or grieven (GREE-vin), which means “scraps” in Hebrew.
+The by-product of rendering the skin for fat is cracklings: crispy pieces of chicken skin.
+In Yiddish, they’re called gribenes (GRIH-beh-ness) or grieven (GREE-vin), which means “scraps” in Hebrew.

 They’re a prized treat to eat on potatoes or anything else.
 When a whole chicken is being used for soup and the skin isn’t needed (it just adds fat that needs to be skimmed off later), it can be cut into strips for gribenes.
 Cooked with sliced onions, the result is memorable.

 ‡Rendering fat only produces more schmaltz than rendering fat with skin.